-A wrongful death lawsuit alleges that someone was killed as a result of the negligence or other fault on the part of another individual or company and that the surviving dependents or beneficiaries are entitled to monetary damages as a result of the wrongdoer's conduct.
-This type of claim did not exist under what is known as the "common law," that body of law which includes the general legal principles which were passed from England to the United States and which have developed over the years since the United States became an independent country.
+A wrongful death lawsuit alleges that someone was killed as a result of the negligence or other fault on the part of another person or company and that the surviving dependents or beneficiaries are entitled to monetary damages as a result of the wrongdoer’s conduct.

 How does Minnesota law work in wrongful death cases?

 Under Minnesota law, the surviving spouse and children of the decedent are allowed to make claims for their losses, as are the parents, grandparents, brothers and sisters of the person killed due to another’s negligence.
 Wrongful death cases can be complex and time-consuming, requiring the investment of substantial resources.

 Minnesota law requires proof of “pecuniary” loss in wrongful death cases.
 Pecuniary loss means the loss of money or things that have monetary value.
 This includes not only the value of the loss of the deceased person’s earnings, but also the services he/she provided, whether around the home, caring for the children, or in other ways.
 In addition, however, Minnesota law has expanded to include the loss of the aide, comfort and love of the deceased person as part of the “pecuniary” loss.